Get In Touch

 • 16.5g of protein and 90 calories per 100g

-Snail is a unique and protein-rich delicacy, the amount of work that goes into preparing this meat makes up for it by being delicious.
+Snail is a unique and protein-rich delicacy, and the amount of work that goes into preparing this meat makes up for it by being delicious.

 It’s a low-calorie food, making it a great addition to your diet.